-9.1 Reporting

-a.
-Both the fellowship recipient and the host supervisor are required to submit an end-of-project report no later than 2 months after the end of the fellowship in order to assess the research project's success.
-ERS requires the end-of-project reports to issue a certificate.
-In case of significant deviation from the initial application that has not been notified to ERS, ERS reserves the right to request total or partial refunding.
+- 9.1 Reporting - a.
+Both the fellowship recipient and the host supervisor are required to submit a final report no later than 2 months after the end of the fellowship to assess the research project's success.
+ERS requires the final reports to issue the certificate of completion.
+In the event of significant deviations from the original application that have not been communicated to ERS, ERS reserves the right to request a full or partial refund. - b.
+The fellowship recipient may be contacted at a later time to comment on the fellowship's impact on their career. - 9.2 Publications - a.

-9.2 Publications

-- a.
 Publications in the official journals of the society, in particular in the European Respiratory Journal, are encouraged. - b.
 Both the fellowship recipient and the host supervisor should acknowledge ERS support in any publication or outcome related to the fellowship.
 The ERS fellowships should be acknowledged by including the following sentence in the acknowledgement section of the publication in the following way "We acknowledge the financial support of the European Respiratory Society via a Short-Term Research Fellowship 2025".
 Should the fellowship be cofounded with another organisation, the acknowledgement should mention ERS and the cofounding partner.